Registered Sex Offenders

 Why CERTIFIED MAIL?
 This will provide tracking and proof of when you sent the letter.

 Furthermore it is a requirement as part of RCW 9A.44.130.
 If for some reason the post office

-Reduces hours or is closed then we will update procedure at that time on this page.
+reduces hours or closes, then we will provide an update at that time on this page.

 *** If you are required to get fingerprints we will reach out and have you return at a later date